-The main centre of Val di Funes, seat of the municipality, a base for reaching the Odle and the little church of San Giovanni in Ranui.
+The main centre of Val di Funes, seat of the municipality, base for reaching the Odle and the little church of San Giovanni in Ranui.

 A short history